George Hicks Park Trail

 - Cell service?
 Yes

 - Best Parts: The wildlife viewing can be great, especially for small animals and insects in springtime – birds, ducks, tadpoles, frogs, muskrats, dragonflies to name just a few.
-You can ski or snowshoe the trail in winter.

 <!—CLOUD LOGO –>